junhewk/RcppMeCab/README.md

 ```

 + sentence: a text for analyzing
-+ dict: a directory in which `mecabrc` is located, default value is ""
++ dict: a directory in which `mecabrc` or `dicrc` file is located, default value is ""

+## TODOs

++ Test multilanguage support
++ Support `lattice` function to use parallel computing
++ Provide other useful functions
++ Provide multilanguage manuals for international support

 ## Author